SO YOU WANT TO BE A PHOTOGRAPHER?

 For perspective, the dictionary defines an avocation as a hobby or minor occupation.
 A vocation is defined as a strong feeling of suitability for a particular career or occupation.
 Photography invariably begins as an avocation.

 Most of those who reach this threshold will have created enough images in that time period to feel pretty good about their work.
 That’s natural.
+Some of those images may be the best work you ever do!
+So start early and constantly practice.

 Those who seriously contemplate this idea, will eventually be compelled to ask the real question: “What is fair compensation for my photographic contribution to a real client.”
 Don’t be surprised if the responses from those initial inquiries are less than what you expected.
 After all, you are still learning on the job.

 After a few more years of knocking on the door, those with an actual knack for photography will recognize that just having a gift, something unique and of value, may not be enough.
-The approach of turning a hobby into a real business, with all that entails, will require meeting other demands that will increase exponentially with your success.
+The approach of turning a hobby into a real business, with all that entails, will require meeting other demands that will only increase exponentially with your success.

 Please be prepared.
 If you decide to actually make the leap to being a full-time professional, you will now have to perform 100%, on demand, every time, time after time, and constantly exceed your client’s expectations.

 Are you willing to sacrifice what most people believe is a reliable income for something else?
 Do you always feel the desire to push the envelope until you create an image you are really proud of?
 The resilient ones will eventually attract the attention of clients who value greatness.
 That could take another five to ten years.
-If it happens, then welcome to the club.
+If that happens, then welcome to the club.

-Go.
 Do not talk.
-Just listen.